aundere/recruitment-github-api/README.md

 This API provides endpoints to list all GitHub repositories for a given user, which are not forks.

-## Endpoints

-This API provides the `/repositories/{username}` endpoint to retrieve all not forked repositories for a given GitHub user and their branches with the latest commit SHA for each branch.

-There is no additional functionality such as pagination or filtering, as the task is focused on a simple implementation.

-## Authentication

-This API does not require authentication, but you can set up a personal access token in the `GITHUB_TOKEN` environment variable to avoid rate limiting issues with the GitHub API.

 ## Build and Run

 To build and run the application, you need to have **Java 21** installed.